How Can HPV Vaccination Rates be Improved?

 Statement of Problem

-Human papilloma virus (HPV) is most commonly known to cause genital warts, but also causes cervical cancer, a significant cause of health issues and mortality in women.
-Despite clinical trials that show the HPV vaccine to be safe and effective, vaccination rates remain low among adolescent girls (35% fully vaccinated, compared to 70-80% for other common adolescent vaccines).
+Human papilloma virus (HPV) is most commonly known to cause genital warts, but may also lead to cervical cancer, a significant cause of mortality in women.
+Despite clinical trials showing the HPV vaccine is safe and effective, vaccination rates remain low among adolescent girls (35 percent fully vaccinated, compared to 70-80 percent for other common adolescent vaccines).
 Parents report delaying HPV vaccination due to concerns about safety and fears that vaccination may lead to an earlier onset of sexual activity.
-Additionally, clinician beliefs and practice styles, and adolescents’ infrequent health care visits, may limit receipt of the HPV vaccine.
-Receipt of all 3 doses is required for full protection.
-Innovative interventions are needed to overcome these obstacles to vaccine receipt.
-Providing automated support to families and clinicians during health decision-making offers an opportunity to meaningfully use electronic health records to promote efficient workflows.
+Additionally, clinician beliefs and practice styles and adolescents’ infrequent health care visits may limit receipt of the HPV vaccine, especially since all three doses are required for full protection.
+We need innovative interventions to overcome these obstacles to vaccine receipt.

 How can HPV vaccination rates be improved?